John T. Hill

 John T. Hill (born 1934) is an American artist.
 His work focuses mainly on design and photography.
+John T. Hill has recently published a book of his photographs, Random Access: Photographs by John T. Hill.
+A second volume, Winnowing, is in gestation.

 Education

 As an undergraduate at the University of Georgia, Hill studied painting, design, and photography, earning a BFA in design in 1955, and an MFA in painting in 1956.
 After a tour of infantry duty he continued graduate studies in design and photography at the Yale School of Art and Architecture.

 Teaching

 On graduating, he was invited to join the Yale faculty, where he taught both graphic design and photography.
-His faculty colleagues from the 1960s and 70s included Alvin Eisenman, Walker Evans, Herbert Matter, Norman Ives, Bradbury Thompson, and Paul Rand.
+His faculty colleagues from the 1960s and 70s included Alvin Eisenman, Walker Evans, Herbert Matter, Norman Ives, Bradbury Thompson, Anton Stankowski, Lisette Model, and Paul Rand.